Skip to contents

 Startup — standalone

 Options controlling the app behaviour and scouting preferences can be changed via the “Preferences” button in the app.
+You can switch from click-mode scouting to type-mode or vice-versa from within the app — see Switching scout modes below.

 Startup — from R